crossroadschurch/crossroads-website/content/news/_index.md

     weight: 3
 description: Church & community news
 ---
-Welcome to our news page .
+Welcome to our news page.
 Here you will find all of our news from the church and community.